Ferrum College Counseling Services

 WHO IS ALLOWED TO USE COUNSELING SERVICES?

-Any full time Ferrum College student currently enrolled is allowed to use counseling services.
+Any full time Ferrum College undergraduate student currently enrolled is allowed to use counseling services.
 Each student choosing to use counseling services is required to complete intake paperwork.
+Counseling Center staff will work with graduate students to locate providers off campus.

 HOW DO I MAKE AN APPOINTMENT WITH A COUNSELOR?